 Online support for eating disorders

 You can find online help for anorexia and bulimia at Internet support groups, chat rooms, and forums.
 Online resources are particularly helpful if you’re not ready to seek face-to-face help or you don’t have an eating disorder support group in your area.
-See the resources below.
+See the Resources & References section below.

 There are many types of eating disorder support groups.
 Some are led by professional therapists, while others are moderated by trained volunteers or people who have recovered from an eating disorder.